Men’s violence against women is a social issue. It’s everybody’s issue to help end.

 - Program and policy consultation, and project collaboration

 White Ribbon ensures that the social change movement to end men’s violence against women engages diverse communities in a culturally appropriate manner.
 White Ribbon actively engages diverse communities within Australia in a variety of different ways including community forums and workshops.

-White Ribbon Ambassadors and Advocates are trained men and women who recognise the importance of men taking responsibility and being part of the solution to end the violence, abuse and inequality faced by women across Australia.
+White Ribbon Community Partners are trained men and women who recognise the importance of men taking responsibility and being part of the solution to end the violence, abuse and inequality faced by women across Australia.
 They are essential supporters who volunteer their time and energy into promoting the work of White Ribbon.
 They are our official representatives who stand up, speak out and act to prevent men’s violence against women.

 White Ribbon Committees are formal volunteer groups who represent White Ribbon Australia in their community.
-Consisting of Ambassadors, Advocates and Supporters, they play a critical role in engaging men and boys in their community in violence prevention activities.
+Consisting of Community Partners and Supporters, they play a critical role in engaging men and boys in their community in violence prevention activities.
 They support White Ribbon in: